Pepin the Hunchback: In fiction and popular culture

-Not surprisingly, many modern historians dismiss the historical accuracy of Notker the Stammerer's account.
+Many modern historians dismiss the historical accuracy of Notker the Stammerer's account.
 However, some recent scholars argue that Notker offers a valuable early literary account of Pepin.
-The historian David Ganz suggests in his Introduction to Notker's work that De Carolo Magno "can be seen as an attempt to provide a revision of Einhard's text, with a proper emphasis, lacking in Einhard, on Charlemagne as Christian ruler and a part of the divine plan for salvation."
+Historian David Ganz suggests in his Introduction to Notker's work that De Carolo Magno "can be seen as an attempt to provide a revision of Einhard's text, with a proper emphasis, lacking in Einhard, on Charlemagne as Christian ruler and a part of the divine plan for salvation."
 Professor Lewis Thorpe suggests that "the Charlemagne of the Monk of Saint Gall seems to live before our eyes and to be a little nearer to the real man whom we find portrayed elsewhere."
 Like his portrayal of Charlemagne, Notker's depiction of the hunchback inaugurated a long tradition of fictionalizing Pepin as a literary character, with an emphasis on the complex relationship he maintained with his father.

-The 1972 Broadway musical hit, Pippin, by Stephen Schwartz and Roger O. Hirson, is loosely based on the Pippin the Hunchback of history.
-In that work, Pippin, who is not a hunchback, has graduated from university and is trying to decide what his life should be about.
-He eventually decides to go off to war in his father's army but quickly changes his mind.
-By the end of the first act, having found no meaning in women and sex, Pippin decides to revolt.
-In a glaring breach with history, the revolt succeeds, Charles is assassinated, and Pippin finds himself king.
-However, again, he finds no meaning in this calling and so, through magic and song, he resurrects Charles.
-He toys with suicide, but ultimately chooses the love of a woman over killing himself.
-The musical was well-received; its original New York production ran for almost five years and won multiple Tony awards: Best Direction of a Musical (Bob Fosse), Best Choreography (Bob Fosse), Best Leading Actor in a Musical (Ben Vereen), among others.
-In 2013, it returned to Broadway in a major well-acclaimed revival, which also won many Tonys, including Best Revival of a Musical, Best Direction of a Musical (Diane Paulus), Best Performance by a Leading Actress (Patina Miller, playing the role previously played by Tony Award winner Ben Vereen) and Best Performance by a Featured Actress (Andrea Martin).